renswilderom/renswilderom.github.io/python/_posts/2021-11-26-Topic modeling Disneyland reviews.md

 ## The case: a decade of Disneyland Paris Tripadvisor reviews

-Studying reviews longitudinally can help, for instance, to analyze how understandings of particular a product or leisure activity can change over time.
-The Disneyland Paris review data and the code below are used to demonstrate how such an analytical process in terms of Python code can look like.
+Studying reviews longitudinally can help, for instance, to analyze how understandings of particular product or leisure activity may change.

 To my surprise, I actually found some amusing dynamics in themes that the reviews discussed.
-The two distinct review themes that are worth mentioning could be referred to as the "Disneyland as magical world" theme and the "Disneyland as a hassle" theme.
-But please keep in mind that these data are selected for illustrative purposes.
+Two review themes are worth mentioning: the "Disneyland as magical world" theme and the "Disneyland as a hassle" theme (note that a "theme" corresponds in this case to a distinct "topic" which the LDA topic model produces).
+While enticing, I will not go to deep into interpreting the output of the topic models.
+The Disneyland Paris review data and the code below are used to demonstrate how such an analytical process in terms of Python code can look like.

-For a theoretically more meaningful example of how public understandings can change with time, and how we can use topic models to study these, I refer to my paper "How disqualification leads to legitimation: dance music as a societal threat, legitimate leisure activity and established art in a British web of fields, 1985-2005" (available upon request).
-Drawing on an analysis of newspaper articles, the study shows and explains how distinct frames of the British dance field were present over a 21 year period.
+For a theoretically more meaningful example of shifting public understandings, and how we can use topic models to study these, I refer to a paper that I co-authored with Giselinde Kuipers and Alex van Venrooij titled "How disqualification leads to legitimation: dance music as a societal threat, legitimate leisure activity and established art in a British web of fields, 1985-2005" (available upon request).
+Drawing on an analysis of newspaper articles, the study demonstrates and explains how distinct frames of the British dance field were present over a 21 year period.

 ## The code

 ### 1. Open and prepare the dataset

 Download the [original dataset](https://www.kaggle.com/arushchillar/disneyland-reviews) from Kaggle and save it locally on your computer.
 This step uses some data wrangling, for example, to extract the year of visit from a date collumn.
+After limiting the data to Disneyland Paris reviews and dropping observartions without a date, there are more than 12.000 reviews left to analyze.
+This is a great quantity for topic models.

 ```python